Sorrento Dübendorf

 24 hours photo project by Studio Willen

-The Sorrento residential high-rise is enthroned as if in an abstract painting and radiates a stately elegance with its splendidly shimmering façade.
+The Sorrento residential high-rise is enthroned like an abstract painting and radiates a stately elegance with its splendidly shimmering façade.
 Depending on the time of day and the incidence of light, a magical interplay of colors and shadows is created.
-For this sixth FABER edition, Sorrento was photographed by Studio Willen over a 24-hour period and is now told through their personal view of the architecture in 1921 images.
+For this sixth edition of FABER, Sorrento was photographed by Studio Willen for 24 hours and is now told in 1921 images from their personal view of the architecture.

 Click here: Time-lapse 05.08.2024 05:13:48 - 06.08.2024 05:13:48